 You may start informal connects at the leadership level monthly and team catch-ups weekly.
-You can keep the invite funny and clearly state to keep the conversation light.
+You can keep the invite funny and clearly stated to keep the conversation light.
 The mandate can be to talk about anything but work.
 We did a 30-minute catch-up call weekly, and it did wonders for the team morale.

-Studies have shown that making the employees feel more valued and appreciated is a morale booster for employees.
+Studies have shown that making employees feel more valued and appreciated is a morale booster for employees.
 Employees perform better when their contribution is acknowledged and appreciated in different ways.